Everything you need to know about lamella clarifiers

 What is a lamella clarifier and how does it work?

-Lamella clarifier is a water treatment equipment used to clarify water by separating suspended particles.
-It is frequently used in industries and wastewater treatment plants to improve the quality of treated water.
+This is a water treatment equipment used to clarify water by separating suspended particles.
+Industries and wastewater treatment plants frequently use lamella clarifiers to improve the quality of treated water.

-It is based on the difference in density between the particles in suspension and the water.
-The lighter particles are pulled to the surface by centrifugal force while the heavier particles remain suspended in the water.
+Its operation is based on the difference in density between suspended particles and water.
+Centrifugal pressure pushes lighter particles towards the surface, while heavier ones remain in suspension.

 Which benefits does using a lamella clarifier offer compared to other types of clarifiers?